Dynatrace/AWSDevOpsTutorial/README.md

 ------------ | -------------
 ![](./images/buildvalidation_approvaldetails.png) | ![](./images/buildvalidation_rejectdetails.png)

-And here is the build validation overview report showing how it looks like when one of the build didnt validate successful.
+And here is the build validation overview report showing how it looks like when one of the build didn't validate successful.
 Seems in my case the max response time is above the allowed threshold:
 ![](./images/buildvalidation_htmlreport2.png)

 **TIP**: If Dynatrace rejects a build but you still want to push it into the next stage simply "Retry" that approval stage and then manually approve it!

 ### Deploy a "bad" version into Staging

 Our Sample app is not just a static app.
-It actually supportes "different builds" where every build lets the app experience different performance behavior.
+It actually supports "different builds" where every build lets the app experience different performance behavior.
 A great way to test our pipeline.
 By default the app runs with *Build 1*.
 Build number is passed as an environment variable when CodeDeploy launches the app.
 Check out *start_server.sh* where we pass the env-variable:
 ```
 export BUILD_NUMBER=1